Personal god: Judaism

 Jewish theology states that God is not a person.
 This was also determined several times in the Torah, which religious Jews traditionally believed to be an indisputable authority for their faith (Hosea 11:9: "I am God, and not a man"; Numbers 23:19: "God is not a man, that He should lie"; 1 Samuel 15:29: "He is not a person, that He should repent").
 However, there exist frequent references to anthropomorphic characteristics of God in the Hebrew Bible such as the "Hand of God".
 Judaism holds that these are to be taken only as figures of speech.
 Their purpose is to make God more comprehensible to the human reader.

 Christianity

 In mainstream Christianity, Jesus (or God the Son) and God the Father are believed to be two members of a trinity.
 Jesus is believed to be of the same ousia (or substance) as God the Father.
 The Christian God manifests in three hypostases (or persons): the Father, the Son, and the Holy Spirit.
 Nontrinitarian Christians dispute that Jesus is a "hypostasis" of or a person within a broader God.
 Whether the Holy Spirit is impersonal or personal is the subject of dispute, with experts in pneumatology debating the matter.

 Islam

+From the Shiite perspective, Imam Ali says: